caseyamcl/configula/UPGRADE.md

 # Upgrading from v4.x to v5.x

 Configula v5 requires a minimum PHP8.2, and adds all the typing and syntax features of modern PHP.
-No changes were made from v4 to the public-facing API, so upgrading from v4 should simply be a change to the `composer.json` file.
+Some changes were made from v4 to the public-facing API:

+## Changes to Exceptions

+The abstract `ConfigException` class was replaced by `ConfigExceptionInterface`, which all exception classes implement.
+In your client replace all instances of `ConfigException` to `ConfigExceptionInterface`.

 # Upgrading from v3.x to v4.x